sonic-net/SONiC/doc/port-fec/fec-auto-determination.md

  If not configured in CONFIG_DB, FEC mode is set to default value `none` at [SAI/SDK](https://github.com/opencomputeproject/SAI/blob/a94bbbe43242a4d9e1a4d9f70780ea9251127f5d/inc/saiport.h#L1012) layer, which might not be the proper FEC mode for this port/optics, and link might not come up.

 Two scenarios:
-1. In DPB case, today's DPB CLI doesn't generate FEC config for newly created ports, FEC mode is default to none at SAI layer.
+1. In DPB(Dynamic Port Breakout) case, today's DPB CLI doesn't generate FEC config for newly created ports, FEC mode is default to none at SAI layer.
 2. In non-DPB case,
     - Some platforms have no FEC configured in CONFIG_DB by default.
 The FEC mode can be either default to none at SAI layer or manually configured by user who might not have enough domain knowledge.
     - Some platforms have default FEC defined in port_config.ini, which however might not be suitable for the specific port/optics on the system.